iotaledger/ledger-shimmer-app/README.md

 See [Ledger's documentation](http://ledger.readthedocs.io) to get more info about the inner workings of the Ledger Hardware Wallets.

-## IOTA Specific Considerations for Ledger Hardware Wallets
+## Shimmer Specific Considerations for Ledger Hardware Wallets

-### IOTA User-Facing App Functions
+### Shimmer User-Facing App Functions

 #### Functions